• +86 18025364779

 Bonding machines are tailored to handle various specific applications, each serving a distinct purpose in the manufacturing chain.

-Chip on Film (COF) Bonding COF technology involves mounting integrated circuits directly onto a flexible printed circuit (FPC).
+COF technology involves mounting integrated circuits directly onto a flexible printed circuit (FPC).
 This method is widely adopted for its ability to create compact, lightweight, and flexible connections, making it ideal for space-constrained devices.
 A COF bonding machine must handle the delicate film with care while ensuring perfect alignment of the chip to the connection points.

-Film on Glass (FOG) Bonding FOG bonding is the process of attaching a flexible circuit film directly to a rigid glass substrate, such as a display panel.
+FOG bonding is the process of attaching a flexible circuit film directly to a rigid glass substrate, such as a display panel.
 This is a critical step in the production of LCD and OLED screens.
 The machine must manage the thermal expansion differences between the flexible film and the rigid glass to create a durable, high-quality connection.

-Film on Board (FOB) Bonding Similar to FOG, FOB bonding connects a flexible circuit film to a rigid printed circuit board (PCB).
+Similar to FOG, FOB bonding connects a flexible circuit film to a rigid printed circuit board (PCB).
 This application is common in a wide range of electronic products, from smartphones to automotive displays.
 The bonding machine must ensure a robust connection that can withstand the mechanical stresses of the final product’s environment.

 FOB Bonding machine